UPDATE: We're in the news! Read the PNS article here, and another article below.

 51 wealthy New Yorkers signed this open letter to NYS leaders in March 2021, advocating higher taxes on millionaires and billionaires in the state to help meet critical budget needs.
 Signers included members of Responsible Wealth, Patriotic Millionaires, Resource Generation, Solidaire and others.
 The letter was covered in a New York Daily News article posted on March 4 and printed March 5.
-If you would like to sign the letter, contact Mike Lapham at [email protected].
+If you would like to sign this or a future letter, contact Mike Lapham at [email protected].

 Tax Us: An Open Letter to Governor Cuomo and the NYS Legislature